sure-trust/G2_Autocad/Course Report/RAMEEZ.md

 ## Qualifications: 4th year Btech pursuing

-Welcome to the course report for the AutoCad & Solidworks for Mechanical Engineers-G2!
+Welcome to the course report for the AutoCad & Solidworks for Mechanical Engineers!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project